Call anytime

 “We planted the crop on the 15th May.
 The crop received 250 kgs/ha 20.10.10 and 50 kgs/ha urea all on the seed bed.
 We did one weedkiller of Bromoxynil around about 6 leaf.
 We harvested on 15th September.
 Yield was 10t/ac fresh weight and as you can see from the analysis with a dry matter of 32% a gas yield of approx 170 m3/t.

-We feel we could have done better yield wise with a few tweaks on the growing front, however, harvesting was very easy and given the amount of rain we had over the summer the crop was standing whereas the triticale/vetch mix fell over and was a challenge to harvest.
-All in all we are encourage by the this first time and will try some more next year."
+We feel we could have done better yield wise with a few tweaks on the growing front, however, harvesting was very easy and given the amount of rain we had over the summer the crop was standing well.
+All in all, we are encouraged by the this first time and will try some more next year.”